 Application Approval Process.

 The HRI application must be approved by the Executive Officer before the station owner may generate hydrogen refueling infrastructure credits.
-If estimated potential HRI credits from all approved stations exceed 2.5 percent of deficits in the prior quarter, the Executive Officer will not approve additional HRI pathways and will not accept additional applications until estimated potential HRI credits are less than 2.5 percent of deficits.
+If estimated potential HRI credits from all approved stations exceed 2.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional HRI pathways and will not accept additional applications until estimated potential HRI credits are less than 2.5 percent of deficits.
 HRI applications will be evaluated for approval on a first come, first served basis.

 Estimated potential HRI credits will be calculated using the following equation: